derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/02/2025 16:20:41 : 3 Database Admins walked into a NoSQL bar.
+21/02/2025 16:19:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Complaining about the lack of smoking shelters, the nicotine addicted Python programmers said there ought to be 'spaces for tabs'.
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->